amvro23/essentials-ChEng/README.md

 - An example of an exponential decay fit / Exponential Decay
 - An example of a multivariate model-fitting in a circle using least_squares / Multivariate Model

-### Differential Equations in Python
-- Solving Differential Equations in Python / Solving ODEs - (Examples)
-- Finding maxima and minima / ODE max & min
-- Solving the Free Fall ODE / Free Fall
-- Transforming an ODE boundary value problem to an equivalent initial value problem using the Shooting Method / Shooting Method

 ### Fogler's Book Examples and More Reactors (PBR/PFR - Batch/SemiBatch - CSTR/STR) - Some examples were also solved using Matlab
 - Multiple Gas Phase Reactions in a PBR / PFR - (Fogler 8.5 - p.308)
 - Adiabatic Endothermic Reaction in a PFR / PFR - (Fogler 12.2 - p.540)